Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dynamic_tables/getting_started_with_dynamic_tables.md

 - **Problem Statement**

 We are data engineers at an online retail company, where a wide array of products are sold.
 In this role, we collect customer purchase and product sales data, initially storing it in a raw data table.
-Our primary tasks involve creating a continous data pipeline for generating sales reports and validate the data for an alert system to notify the team of potential low inventory levels for specific products
+Our primary tasks involve creating a continuous data pipeline for generating sales reports and validate the data for an alert system to notify the team of potential low inventory levels for specific products.

 - **Data Pipeline Architecture**